 Regulation of Paramedics in Canada

 Paramedicine is a regulated profession in all ten provinces in Canada.
-By law, individuals must obtain registration/licensure /certification to practise as a paramedic.
+By law, individuals must obtain registration/licensure /certification to practice as a paramedic.
 In Canada, provincial organizations (Regulatory Colleges or Government Regulators) are responsible for registering/licensing/certifying paramedics.

 Individuals Trained in Canada